Gdansk City Guide

 Weather and climate

-Gdańsk enjoys a temperate maritime climate, heavily influenced by its position on the Baltic Sea.
-This coastal location ensures that summers remain refreshingly mild while winters are less severe than in Poland's interior.
+Gdańsk enjoys a moderate maritime climate, deeply influenced by its position on the Baltic Sea.
+This coastal location ensures that temperatures remain more tempered than in the Polish interior, avoiding extreme heat in the summer and the harshest continental freezes in winter.

 Loading weather…